chriscremer/TPL/README.md

 - no complicated team cap rules based on wins and point dif.

-## How would this work?
+## What does a GM need to do?
 - login once a week and adjust your bids for the players that you want to acquire/trade away
+- organize your team (find subs if necessary)

-- once bids are in, we run the algorithm to balance the teams while taking into account the GM preferences
+Once bids are in, we run the algorithm to balance the teams while taking into account the GM preferences.
+So the job of the GMs is to accurately access the value of players in the league, along with organizing and finding subs for their games.

 ## How are salaries determined?
 A player's salary is the average of the bids across all the GMs.

 ## How does the trading algorithm work?
 The goal of the algorithm is to balance the teams while taking into account the preferences of the GMs.